-The Eastern Water Dragon Physignathus lesueurii is not quite as big as the ones we read about in books (it’s a bit over half a metre long), but this beautiful, mysterious creature has rough scales, sharp spines and ancient features that resemble fairytale dragons.
+The Eastern Water Dragon Physignathus lesueurii is about half a metre long with rough scales, sharp spines and ancient features that resemble fairytale dragons.